Tuzla Island: Infrastructure

-Officially the island does not have a permanent settlement; however, it had a border station (the Border Service of Ukraine), a small fishing settlement with a few private garden lots, and two vacation resorts, "Albatross" and "Two Seas".
-The island's electricity is supplied by two diesel power stations.
-The island also has a pier and a helicopter pad.
-A second pier located near the fishing settlement is in critical condition and is not in use.
+Officially the island does not have a permanent settlement; however, it had a border station (the Simferopol Detachment of the Border Service of Ukraine), a small fishing settlement with a few private garden lots, and two vacation resorts, "Albatross" and "Two Seas".
+The island's electricity was supplied by two diesel power stations.
+The island also had a pier and a helicopter pad.
+A second pier located near the fishing settlement was in critical condition and not in use.
 Two concrete surface roads run along the island.
-From May through October, a store operates at the "Two Seas" resort.
+From May through October, a store operated at the "Two Seas" resort.

-The island was used during the construction of the Crimean Bridge, which opened in May 2018, connecting Crimea to mainland Russia.
+The island was used during the construction of the Crimean Bridge, which opened in May 2018, connecting Crimea to the Taman Peninsula.

 History

 Tuzla Island was formed when the spit that continued the Taman peninsula suffered from massive erosion during a major storm in 1925.
 In ancient times (2,500 years ago) the sea level was four meters below the present, which meant that at the site of modern Tuzla was quite an extensive area of land, which was part of the Taman Peninsula.
 Taman Peninsula itself at that time was part of the Kuban delta, and was separated from the rest of the land by river channels, which drained into the Sea of Azov and the Black Sea.
 Some historians identify Tuzla as the island of Alopeka, mentioned by ancient authors, located in the waters of Cimmerian Bosporus, and when the island periodically joined to the Asian shore of the Bosporus, the resulting braid was used as the entrance to the passage through the narrowest part of the Cimmerian Bosporus, which is located between Alopekoy and the European shore of the Bosporus.
 Other historians and geologists reject such a hypothesis, believing that neither the island nor the Tuzla Spit existed in ancient times.

-Before the Soviet Union entered World War II in 1941, it was part of the Crimean Oblast.
+Before the Soviet Union entered World War II in 1939, it was part of the Crimean Oblast.
 This in turn on February 19, 1954, became a part of the Ukrainian SSR, which after the dissolution of the Soviet Union in 1991 became the state of Ukraine.